ArturoDent/find-and-transform/README.md

 <br/>

-## Todo
+## TODO

 * Add more error messages, like if a capture group used in replace but none in the find.
+* Add notifications for mispellings in the options.  .
 * Internally modify `replace` key name to avoid `string.replace` workarounds.
 * Explore adding a command `setCategory` setting.
 Separate category for Search Panel commands?
 * Explore adding settings to change default values for `filesToInclude` usage or other keys.